King John, Royal Shakespeare Company

-Sarah is a National Youth Theatre member and has completed many summer intensives including Physical Theatre at RCSSD and Musical Theatre at Arts Educational School.
+Sarah is an NYT member and has completed multiple summer intensives including Physical Theatre at RCSSD and Musical Theatre at Arts Educational School.
 At university she performed in 16 plays with Trinity Players and the Dublin Shakespeare Festival for 3 years.
-Sarah also completed the Theatre Summit programme which included vocal training with RSC's Alison Bomber and clowning with Raymond Keane.

 The Scoop 2018

 A double bill of The Wizard of Oz and King Arthur